On the Fourier Mean Bodies of a Convex Body: Introduction

 \subsection{Fourier Mean Bodies}

-In this section, we define a new star-shaped set associated with a given convex body.
+Our next goal is to obtain the analogue of Theorem~\ref{t:p_n_+_1} for $0<p<n$, which we achieve in Theorem~\ref{t:fourier_small_p} below.
+To this end, we define a new star-shaped set associated with a given convex body.
 It is essential for us that these sets are not necessarily compact. \begin{defn} Let $K\subset\R^n$ be a convex body.
 Then, for $p>0$, its Fourier $p$th mean body $F_p K \subset\R^n$ is the origin-symmetric star-shaped set given by the radial function